Hitakashi/Hitbox-Chat-Doc/giveaway.md

 }
 ```

-The server will respond with two times the following message, one for all users without the email (and forAdmin set to false) and one for admins (with forAdmin set to true) with the email:
+The server will respond with two times the following message, one for all users without the email (with forAdmin set to false) and one for admins (with forAdmin set to true) with the email:

 ```json
 {